ttadano/alamode/README.md

 ### General
 * Extraction of harmonic and anharmonic force constants based on the supercell approach
 * Applicable to any crystal structures and low-dimensional systems
-* Accurate treatment of translational and rotational invariance
 * Interface to VASP, Quantum-ESPRESSO, OpenMX, xTAPP, and LAMMPS codes
 * Parallelization with MPI+OpenMP